Diya050/meeting/manuals./administrator.md

-- Here a view of your invitation email in your attendees' inbox:
+- Here's a view of your invitation email in your attendees' inbox:

 ![meeting10](https://github.com/Diya050/meeting/assets/124448340/5524638c-0009-46b5-9c35-f2618ecc61a2)